RoboticaWerenfridus/robotica-beta/audio-tts-beta/README.md

 Post a Issue if you find any!
 And we will look into them!

----
 openAI
 ---
 We use openAI to drive our main TTS system!
 Do know that this falls under copywrite of openAI!

 > DO NOT trust this AI with ANY of your personal information!
-It's still AI!
+It's stil AI!

----
 Installation
 ---
 Follow these steps to install the main system!
 Note: steps are different depending on your system en specs!
-LOOK CLOSELY!

--
 Linux Forks and RaspiOS
 -
 To install the repository you may first use